dipi-unimore/bi-architecture-for-pqm-with-bdd-in-industrial-dt-environments/README.md

     </figcaption>
 </div>

-### Step 1: Define an undesired outcome in the scope of work
+### Step 1: Define an UndesiredOoutcome in the Scope of Work

 The first step involves the definition of stakeholders of interest and the high-level representation of the process under exam, using the IDEF0 notation.